-Glaucoma: Surgery Procedure and Recovery
+Glaucoma: Types, Procedure, and Recovery After

-What Is Done: Glaucoma is usually managed through a combination of medication, laser therapy, and surgery.
+Glaucoma is usually managed through a combination of medication, laser therapy, and surgery.
 The primary goal of treatment is to lower intraocular pressure to prevent further optic nerve damage.

 Indications of Glaucoma Procedure